tastetest/tastetest/README.md

 - 👋 Hi, I’m @tastetest
 - 👀 I’m interested in programming, gaming, and modding.
-- 🌱 I’m currently learning C#, but I have extensive knowledge in JS and TS.
+- 🌱 I’m currently learning Rust, but I have extensive knowledge in C#, JS and TS.
 - 📫 You can reach me via my email.

 <!---